stephenverderame/cpp_book/src/guessing_game/gg2.md

 }
 ```

 I'll stick to the previous implementation for the game.
 I should also note that you should not use `rand()` for something that relies on randomness. [^1]

+> "The <random> library is what a random library wants to be when it grows up.
+As a result, beginners use rand()"
+>
+> \- Bjarne Stroustrup

 ## Getting User Input